Sidney Poitier: Acting credits and accolades

 Poitier became the first Black actor to win the Academy Award for Best Actor for Lilies of the Field (1963).
 He also received a Grammy Award, two Golden Globe Awards, and a British Academy Film Award.
-He received numerous honoraries during his lifetime including the Academy Honorary Award for his lifetime achievement in film in 2001.
+He received numerous honoraries during his lifetime including the Academy Honorary Award for his lifetime achievement in film in 2002.
 In 1992, Poitier received the AFI Life Achievement Award.
 In 1994, Poitier received a star on the Hollywood Walk of Fame.
 In 1981, he received the Golden Globe Cecil B. DeMille Award and in 2016 he received the BAFTA Fellowship.
 In 2022, he was inducted into the National Multicultural Western Heritage Museum.

-In 1995, he received the Kennedy Center Honor and in 2009, Poitier was awarded the Presidential Medal of Freedom from Barack Obama.
+In 1995, he received the Kennedy Center Honor.
+In 2009, Poitier was awarded the Presidential Medal of Freedom from Barack Obama.
 He was also named an honorary Knight Commander of the Order of the British Empire by Queen Elizabeth II in 1974.
 In 1986, he gave the Commencement Address to the University of Miami graduating class and was given the Honorary Degree of Doctor of Fine Arts.